chrisgrieser/nvim-tinygit/README.md

 }
 ```

-Optionally, install the Treesitter parser for git commits for some syntax highlighting of your commit messages, like for example emphasized conventional commit keywords: `TSInstall gitcommit`
+Optionally, install the Treesitter parser for git commits for some syntax highlighting of your commit messages like emphasized conventional commit keywords: `TSInstall gitcommit`

 ## Usage